jinnychoe/Motif-Counter/README.md

 The Bash command "grep" counts the total number of motifs in the `r_bifella.fasta` file.
 The Bash command "awk" records the gene sequence in the motif FASTA file.

-Execute the script using Terminal in Ubuntu:
+Execute the script in Ubuntu/Linux
 ---------------------------------------------
 1. The script `motif_counter.sh` should be in the same directory as `r_bifella.fasta` and `interesting_motifs.txt.`